shyrodgau/imbraw2dng/imbapp.md

 ## Install the APP

-This may not be possible at the moment because the standard requires https connection which ImB can not provide.
+As Progressive Web App in browser, this may not be possible at the moment because the standard requires https connection which ImB can not provide.

 But most browser should allow to either add a bookmark for it or, on mobile, add a desktop shortcut that you can use like an app.

+On android, you can use the [real app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk).

 ## Use locally